Migraine, a complex neurological condition, unfolds in distinct phases, each presenting unique symptoms and challenges.

 Physiotherapy interventions aim to alleviate migraine symptoms, improve function, and enhance overall well-being throughout the various phases of an attack.
 Evidence-based approaches supported by recent literature include:

-2. Manual Therapy: Manual therapy techniques, such as spinal mobilization, have been shown to provide relief from migraine symptoms.
-A randomized controlled trial (RCT) by Chaibi et al. (2014) demonstrated the effectiveness of manual therapy in reducing migraine frequency and intensity.
+- Manual Therapy: Manual therapy techniques, such as spinal mobilisation, have been shown to provide relief from migraine symptoms.
+A randomised controlled trial (RCT) by Chaibi et al. (2014) demonstrated the effectiveness of manual therapy in reducing migraine frequency and intensity.

 References: